CospanDesign/nysa/docs/getting_started.rst

 reset
 """""
-Many times FPGA images have a reset signals, this command will pusle the reset signal which resets internal state machines within the FPGA
+Many times FPGA images have a reset signals, this command will pusle the reset signal which resets FPGA's internal state machines

 .. code-block:: bash